Superstructure of Selene Yacht 4242 Voyager Sedan adjusted on deck

 A yacht superstructure with a 360° view

-From the early days of the Selene Europa project, Howard Chen wanted to create an elegant family coastal cruiser.
+From the early days of the Selene Voyager Sedan project, Howard Chen wanted to create an elegant family coastal cruiser.
 A requirement was a range of no less than 1,000 nautical miles.
 And a Mediterranean or Floridian flair was a must.
 The yacht offers a bright open plan layout, two comfortable cabins, and a large sheltered cockpit with protected side decks.
 The extra-wide flying bridge has more space for a tender, loungers, and an outdoor kitchen than any other 42’ yacht!

-Besides that, with the helm and saloon all on the same level the Selene 42 Europa is ideal for a 360° view from the saloon settee, or galley.
+Besides that, with the helm and saloon all on the same level the Selene 42 Voyager Sedan is ideal for a 360° view from the saloon settee, or galley.
 Natural continuity flow from the cockpit to the helm facilitates entertainment and socializing of a family or friends.
 This open design increases the perception of on board volume.
 A hi-lo saloon table, or a sliding couch to port instead of the two armchairs, becomes an extra berth for two.

 A luxury coastal explorer

 Since hull number 1, the Selene R&D department constantly improves the boat layout and systems.
 Hull #42 has lifting stairs with a gas spring in the companionway.
 It leads to the engine room through a watertight door.
 Two escape or maintenance hatches are also available in the saloon floor, but the engine room door will be more practical for the owner’s routine services and inspections.

 Once the superstructure is installed, the carpenters start building the interior.
 It’s a very rewarding phase for the owner who receives progress reports and photos every week!
 It takes nine months only to build a Selene 42 Voyager Sedan.

 Ask for a quote, specifications and more photos.
 Or talk to your local Selene dealer!